 - Salt – 1 tsp. or to taste

-Step 3: Check if the vegetable is cooked and switch off the heat.
+Step 5: Check if the vegetables are cooked and switch off the heat.
 Garnish with the chopped corriander leaves.
 Serve hot.

 - Pure Ghee is necessary to enhance flavour.